 Now it is 2018 and Namibia has been independent for 28 years.
 Samuel Maherero and Hendrik Witbooi are both commemorated as national heroes.
 Over the past century, Namibia and Germany have seen socio-political developments that shift perspectives and continue to raise new, often uncomfortable questions.
 Many Germans view the years from 1904 to 1907 through the historical lens of the Nazi regime, surrounded by pressures of moral redress.
 In Namibia, it’s a different story: for many Herero, the hardships endured during colonialism sparked a century of political and economic struggle over the loss of land, resources, and cultural heritage.
 Their ongoing quest for reparations continues to reframe and draw international attention to this past.

-Stay tuned for part II: “Regarding Reconciliation: The Herero’s Long Quest for Justice”
+Read part II of this series: “Regarding Reconciliation: The Herero’s Long Quest for Justice”

 About the author: Before interning at PCRC, Clara’s undergraduate study spanned the humanities – anthropology, philosophy, psychology, and linguistics – prompting her to embark on community and education projects in South Africa, Australia, and Southeast Asia.
 She hopes to return for a Master’s in Comparative Literature and to help address humanitarian issues – especially those of poverty, conflict, and displacement – through journalism and research.